Getting started

 Saving results

 After gridding procedure result saves as new surface named with map_name variable value.
 You can export it to Surfer GRD-ASCII format with command surf_save_grd or to surfit datafile with command surf_save.
-Also you can save your results into surfit datafile with all other data in memory by command file_save.
+Also you can save your results into surfit datafile with all other data in memory with command file_save.

 Visualising results